 For more information, see Build and Release agents.

-Create build definitions.
-You can create several build definitions and then run each of them to produce code for a different platform.
-Also, you can run each build definition for a different configuration.
+Create build pipelines.
+You can create several build pipelines and then run each of them to produce code for a different platform.
+Also, you can run each build pipeline for a different configuration.